 - Have a grade point average (GPA) of 3.0 (B) or higher in the master's degree.

 - Prerequisites: Have successfully completed a master's in Clinical Embryology and Andrology or in an acceptable master’s with one semester of each of the following:

 - Introductory Biostatistics

 - Genetics or Developmental Biology

-- Established Clinical Embryologist/Andrologist with at least three (3) years of embryology experience.
-Letters of support from employers indicating level of experience and willingness to allow applicant to perform research projects in their current position.
+- Be an established clinical embryologist/andrologist with at least three years of embryology experience.
+Submit letters of support from employers indicating level of experience and willingness to allow applicant to perform research projects in their current position.

-- Three letters of recommendation, (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
-References from close friends and family members are unacceptable.
+- Submit three letters of recommendation (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
+References from close friends and family members are not acceptable.

-- International students, or applicants whose native language is not English, must take the TOEFL exam (See Application Process).
+International students, or applicants whose native language is not English, must take the TOEFL exam.